poiyomi/PoiyomiDocs/README.md

 **To ensure that Vercel can smoothly deploy your website, make sure you run `npm run build` before pushing your commits to the repository!**

+## Creating Pull Requests or adding Commits

+**THIS IS IMPORTANT!** When adding commits to your Fork (and prepping it for PRs), ONLY include files that are necessary. **DO NOT INCLUDE your generated `package-lock.json` or `yarn.lock` files in your pushes, or there will be a PR conflict!** I will not allow PRs that overwrite either one of those files due to the sensitive nature those files serve in the website deployment.

+The `package-lock.json` and `yarn.lock` files are auto-generated and should never be edited!
+Therefore, the only exception is if they are being replaced when upgrading Docusaurus versions.
+Which, should only be done exclusively by the owners of the Repository.